 In this article, I am going to discuss two very similar reels.
 These reels, almost have more in common than separates them.
-They are both excellent.
+They are both excellent for their price point.
+I personally love and recommend them both.

 If I had to describe both reels in just one sentence.
 The Stradic is a workhorse while the Vanford is all about finesse.

-For the most part, I am going to be discussing the smaller 1000 and 2000 size reels which I feel are true ultralight reels.
-Although, much of what I say also applies to the larger sizes.
+For the most part, I am going to be discussing the smaller 1000 and 2000 size reels which are towards the ultralight end of the spectrum.
+Some of what I say will also likely apply to the larger sizes.

 Comparing Vanford and Stradic specifications

 In my opinion, the biggest difference between the Vanford and the Stradic is in their frame material.
-Marketing names aside, the Stradic frame is made out of Aluminium while the frame for the Vanford is made out of carbon fibre.
+Marketing names aside, the Stradic frame is made out of Aluminium while the frame for the Vanford is made out of carbon.

-Aluminium is stronger, more rigid and generally more durable, while carbon fibre is lighter and does not corrode.
+Aluminum is stronger and generally more durable, while carbon fiber is lighter, extremely rigid, and does not corrode.

 The design of the spools between the Vanford and Stradic is nearly identical.
 They both fit on the other reel and they both use the same click mechanism.